-Even a well shielded fire producing only little smoke at night can still be detectable by its scent, and fairly easy to locate all the same.
+Even a well-shielded fire producing only a little smoke at night can still be detectable by its scent, and fairly easy to locate all the same.
 This is not to say you should always forgo a fire, but you must be able to justify it before you build one.

 In a similar vein to fire cooked food might not be on the “menu” after all at the patrol base depending upon various other factors.

 There might not be enough time to engage in proper cooking, and even in the case of easy-to-prepare fare like dehydrated camping meals, MREs, freeze-dried noodles, and so forth, the smell of the delicious food might attract people to your location like a magnet if they happen to be in the area.